gitpan/MooseX-Declare/README.md

 Declares a new class.
 The class can be either named or anonymous, depending on whether or not a classname is given.
-Within the class definition Moose and L<MooseX::Method::Signatures> are set up automatically in addition to the other keywords described in this document.
+Within the class definition Moose and [MooseX::Method::Signatures](https://metacpan.org/pod/MooseX::Method::Signatures) are set up automatically in addition to the other keywords described in this document.
 At the end of the definition the class will be made immutable. namespace::autoclean is injected to clean up Moose and other imports for you.